Do coffee grounds keep bugs away? Experts have the answers

 Yes, you can burn coffee grounds in a wood burner.
 Coffee logs are logs of compacted coffee grounds that can be burnt in wood burning and multi-fuel stoves, as well as biomass boilers.
 The coffee grounds not only burn well when dried out, they supposedly burn hotter and longer than wooden logs and give off a subtle aroma too.

-In addition to repelling pests, coffee grounds can also be beneficial for the soil.
-They are rich in nitrogen and can therefore be mixed into the soil or added to your compost pile as a green compost material.
-However, keep in mind that coffee grounds can make the soil more acidic, which isn't suitable for all plants.
+They are rich in nitrogen and therefore act as a natural fertilizer for your plants and can be mixed into the soil or added to your compost pile as a green compost material.

 Seraphina Di Mizzurati